How your operation gets ready.

 - Some milestones tracked

-- Senior agents are the bottleneck
+- Senior agents and the vendor are the bottlenecks

 - Milestone schedule